As a business owner, planning a corporate retreat might be something you’ve never thought about.

 If it’s all about changing the direction of the business, or introducing new services and products, perhaps it’s the C-suite that needs to be there.

-If your focus is on marketing and sales, then you need to be sure that the head of those teams is on the guest list.
+If your focus is on marketing or sales, then you need to be sure that the head of those teams is on the guest list.

 Keep your group tight knit and invite only.
 You want to ensure your retreat is productive.